Sauceke/wheels/docs/README.md

 ## Final Assembly

 Put the two servos in `frame.stl`.
-Secure each with a zip tie (the grooves on the frame are there to hold the zip ties).
+Secure each with a zip tie (the grooves on the frame are for holding the zip ties).

 Screw each wheel on a servo through the servo disc.

 Finally, connect each servo to the circuit.
-Mind the wiring (usually, brown = GND, red = 5V, orange = PWM).
+Mind the wiring (usually, brown = GND, red = 5V, orange = pulse).

 # How to use

+The device boots up when you connect it to the power supply, like the Handy.
+You'll need to pair it with your PC via Bluetooth to use it.

 The `bridge.exe` program connects the device to Intiface via WSDM.
 Right now this only works with [Intiface Engine]; you'll get weird connection drops if you try it with Intiface Central.